amitevski/botframework/README.md

 # Bot Framework

-Bot Framework allows you to write bots for Facebook Messenger.
-But it has been designed to allow integration of other bots.
+Bot Framework allows you to write bots for Facebook Messenger implementing MVC like controllers.
+But it has been designed to allow integration of other bots in future.

 ## Install
 ```bash